woovibr/woovi-nodejs-sdk/docs/resources.md

 const response = await woovi.subscription.get({id: "some-id"});
 ```

-### Create a signature
+### Create a Subscription

-To create a signature, use the `create` method on the signature resource.
+To create a Subscription, use the `create` method on the Subscription resource.

 [Endpoint documentation for more details](https://developers.openpix.com.br/api#tag/subscription/paths/~1api~1v1~1subscriptions/post).